 Nitish Kumar and his incredible calisthenics, a face-off fiesta between Ghālib and Shakespeare

 Shakespeare: Oh, my dear chappie Gaulib, much beyond my Hamlet, "To resign or not to resign, was that the question” for this extraordinary human chameleon, your Nettish Koomaar, or what?
-His pendulum swings with a rhythm a dignified Englishman like me cannot comprehend.
-Alliances come and go but unlike the the King in Henry IV, Part 2, “Unchanged lies the head that wears the crown.”
-Brutus mulled over the rise of power of Julius Caesar but here this Koomaar guy redefines and perfects it to “Th’ abuse of greatness is when it disjoins remorse from power.”
+His pendulum swings with a rhythm that a dignified Englishman like me cannot comprehend.
+Alliances come and go but unlike the King in Henry IV, Part 2, “Unchanged lies the head that wears the crown.”
+Brutus mulled over the rise of power of Julius Caesar, but here this Koomaar guy redefines and perfects it as “Th’ abuse of greatness is when it disjoins remorse from power.”
 Sorry state of affairs in the politics of your country, Forsooth!

 Chaltā huuñ thoḌī duur har ik tez-rau ke saath